yardensepton/easypack-frontend/README.md

     * Edit user profile data to keep your information up-to-date.
 * Trip Planning
     * Create upcoming trips with ease.
+    * View the upcoming weather conditions for your trips.
-    * Generate packing lists based on:
+    * Generate packing lists with a single click, based on:
         * Weather conditions at your destination.
         * Your profile data.
         * Your preferences.
 * User Personalization
     * Customize your packing lists by adding or removing items to suit your specific needs.
+    *  Adjust the amount of each item as needed.
     * Item Categorization: Items are organized into categories like clothing, toiletries, and special items.
-    * Packing Status: Check off items in your packing list to track what has been packed and what still needs to be packed.
+    * Mark items as packed by checking off a checkbox.
 * Past and Future Trips Management:
     * Separate sections for managing and viewing your past and future trips.